 If you are over 55 or so, you likely remember the most awesome scientific achievement of mankind to date — the moon landing in July 1969.

-But I was an adult, a survivor of disco, a rat-tail haircut and hyper color T-shirts before I'd hear about moon landing conspiracies, how some people — a good many people, actually — think the moon landing never happened, that it was created and filmed in, probably, Hollywood, all as a piece of American propaganda.
+But I was an adult, a survivor of disco, a rat-tail haircut and hyper color T-shirts before I remember hearing about moon landing conspiracies, how some people — a good many people actually — think the moon landing never happened, that it was created and filmed in, probably, Hollywood, all as a piece of American propaganda.

 What in the name of Major Roger Healey?
 (An "I Dream of Jeannie" reference, for those not familiar with actual classic American production.)

 This past weekend, I was at a dance recital.
 Before a space-themed performance, a picture of an astronaut on the moon with one of those American flags came across the screen.
 The guy next to me (I won't incriminate him) commented that "There's no wind on the moon.
 The flag wouldn't have been waving."

 But then I thought, he's right.
 It wouldn't be moving, and I didn't know why it would look as if it was.
 But I also figured there was a good explanation, I just didn't know it.
 I told him I'd find out, being at one point an ace (OK, a six of clubs) reporter.